 For smaller moves, you can always rent a cargo trailer that can be hitched to the back of your vehicle.
 Of course, this means that you will need a vehicle that can hitch a trailer.

 The same considerations that you use for a rental truck will apply to the trailer.
-You’ll need to plan for travel expenses as well.
+Meaning that you’ll need to plan for travel expenses as well.

 3. “Hire” friends and family

-Recruiting your friends and family to help you DIY move is probably one of the cheaper methods when moving out of state.
+Recruiting your friends and family to help you DIY move is probably the cheapest way to move out of state.
 Instead of paying them the rate you would professional movers, you can cover their travel costs and food instead.
 They can help you pack and even travel with you to unload.

 Having your friends and family help could also mean that you have enough vehicles to not have to rent a moving truck.
 Perhaps someone you know owns a pickup truck with a bed to put your belongings in.